 “Bojack, come in!” shouted Charlie.
 No response.
 “Daisuke, get him to medbay!”
 Charlie sat and shook his head.
 A single tear ran down his right cheek.
 “This is my fault, Professor.
 I was responsible for the launch preparations.”

 Akayama was gone.
 Charlie lost her in the commotion of the command center.

 Firing the Super Heart Beam had exhausted her, but Princess Lucia couldn’t sleep that night.
 She lie awake in her bunk still wearing her pilot’s uniform (a blue, skin-tight bodysuit) and stared at the ceiling.

 The doctors said Bojack’s surgery would last hours and he’d be bedridden for days.
 Charlie said it wasn’t her fault, but Lucia reviewed the test in her mind.
-After firing the beam all segments of the Zephyr were momentarily powerless.
-Could she have saved him anyway?
+Could she have saved him?
 Leapt from the chest-cockpit to grab him, maybe?

 “Princess!”
 Daisuke pounded at her door.
 “There’s an emergency!
 We need you in the Zephyr!”

 “Oh no!”
 On her way to the door she tied her blue hair into a military-regulation ponytail.
 “What’s wrong?”

 Daisuke explained on the elevator from the barracks down to the sub-lunar hangar.
 He wore his gray-green uniform adorned with four rows of medals.
 He straightened his green crew cut while he spoke.
 “With all the commotion no one noticed Akayama Hakase commandeer the Zephyr’s head from the repair bay.
 She’s about to break light-speed, leaving the Milky Way, flying toward the Hurricane!”